 Summary - Your legal rights

-Subject to applicable law, you may have a number of rights, including: the right not to provide your Personal Data to us; the right of access to your Personal Data; the right to request rectification of inaccuracies; the right to request the erasure, or restriction of Processing, of your Personal Data; the right to object to the Processing of your Personal Data; the right to have your Personal Data transferred to another Controller; the right to withdraw consent; and the right to lodge complaints with Data Protection Authorities.
-In some cases it will be necessary to provide evidence of your identity before we can give effect to these rights.
+Under applicable law, you may have a number of rights, including: the right not to provide your personal data to us, the right of access to your personal data, the right to request rectification of inaccuracies, the right to request erasure or restriction of processing of your personal data, the right to object to the processing of your personal data, the right to have your personal data transferred to another controller, the right to withdraw consent, and the right to lodge complaints with data protection authorities.
+In some cases, we may require proof of your identity before we can fulfil these rights.

-Subject to applicable law, you may have the following rights regarding the Processing of your Relevant Personal Data:
+Under applicable law, you may have the following rights regarding the processing of your relevant personal data:

-- the right not to provide your Personal Data to us (however, please note that we will be unable to provide you with the full benefit of our Sites, Apps, products, or services, if you do not provide us with your Personal Data – e.g., we might not be able to process your requests without the necessary details);
+- the right not to provide your personal data to us (please note, however, that we will not be able to provide the full functionality of our websites, apps, products or services to you if you do not provide your personal data to us - for example, we may not be able to process your requests without the necessary information),

-- the right to request access to, or copies of, your Relevant Personal Data, together with information regarding the nature, Processing and disclosure of those Relevant Personal Data;
+- the right to request access to, or copies of, your relevant personal data, together with information regarding the nature, processing and disclosure of that relevant personal data,

-- the right to request rectification of any inaccuracies in your Relevant Personal Data;
+- the right to request the rectification of any inaccuracies in your relevant personal data,

-- the right to request, on legitimate grounds:
+- the right to request, based on legitimate grounds:

-o erasure of your Relevant Personal Data; or
+- erasure of your relevant personal data; or

-- the right to have certain Relevant Personal Data transferred to another Controller, in a structured, commonly used and machine-readable format, to the extent applicable;
+- the right to have certain relevant personal data transmitted to another controller in a structured, commonly used and machine-readable format, where applicable,

-- where we Process your Relevant Personal Data on the basis of your consent, the right to withdraw that consent (noting that such withdrawal does not affect the lawfulness of any Processing performed prior to the date on which we receive notice of such withdrawal, and does not prevent the Processing of your Personal Data in reliance upon any other available legal bases); and
+- where we process your relevant personal data on the basis of your consent, the right to withdraw that consent (please note that such withdrawal does not affect the lawfulness of any processing carried out before the date on which we receive notification of such withdrawal and does not prevent the processing of your personal data on the basis of any other available legal basis); and

-- the right to lodge complaints regarding the Processing of your Relevant Personal Data with a Data Protection Authority (in particular, the Data Protection Authority of the EU Member State in which you live, or in which you work, or in which the alleged infringement occurred, each if applicable).
+- the right to lodge complaints regarding the processing of your relevant personal data with a data protection authority (in particular, the data protection authority of the EU Member State where you live or where you work or where the alleged infringement took place, in each case, if applicable).

 This does not affect your statutory rights.

-To exercise one or more of these rights, or to ask a question about these rights or any other provision of this Notice, or about our Processing of your Personal Data, please use the contact details provided in Section (R) below.
+To exercise any of these rights or to ask a question about these rights or any other provision of this Notice, or about our processing of your personal data, please use the contact details set out in section (Q) below.
 Please note that:

-- in some cases it will be necessary to provide evidence of your identity before we can give effect to these rights; and
+- in some cases it will be necessary to provide proof of your identity before we can fulfil these rights; and

-- where your request requires the establishment of additional facts (e.g., a determination of whether any Processing is non-compliant with applicable law) we will investigate your request reasonably promptly, before deciding what action to take.
+- when your request requires the establishment of additional facts (e.g. an assessment of whether any processing does not comply with applicable law), we will investigate your request as soon as possible before deciding what action to take.

 (N) Cookies and similar technologies